 Renovation season is here…and many people ask designers and architects if hardwood floors or carpeting is best for maintenance with a family.
 My response is always: hardwood floors will last a lifetime – and if it is in a low- traffic area, you can fully expose the beauty of the floor, which will ensure that your guests recognize your attention to detail – regardless of your choice of narrow or wide plank flooring.

 For those families who have a lifestyle focused on wellness, a hardwood floor will ease cleanup and will patina over time – ensuring that you never forget the moment that your child or long-lost relative decided to roll a toy or suitcase down the upstairs hallway…

 Entry foyers and great rooms are often high-traffic areas and can be more aesthetically beautiful if designed with hardwood floors.
-One feature we recommend is installing the retro look of ribbon inlay on the entry and great room/dining room flooring to create rooms that are elegant and sophisticated.
+One feature we recommend is installing the herringbone design at the entry and great room/dining room flooring to create rooms that are elegant and sophisticated.

 Damage to any floor is a risk for families with toddlers or pre-teen children.
 Most parents debate is the “hardness of the floor” aspect which can create bumps on the head or damage to the knees during a crawling or learning-to-walk phase.

 To mitigate the fear, parents can install rugs or carpet tiles which will mitigate the impact of falls.